valebl/ICTP-GNN4CD/README.md

 - `LOG_PATH` the complete path to where you want to save the pre-processed data
 - `MAIN_PATH` the complete path to your `ICTP-GNN4CD` folder

-All the other parameters can be customised but will not address it in this example.
+All the other parameters can be customised but will not be addressed it in this example.

 To run the preprocessing: